samu22cr/manchas/README.md

 # portafilio-website
-A website portafolio written from scratch, literally
+A portfolio website written from scratch, literally